NCIP/geneconnect/geneconnect/Coding and Testing/GeneConnect/Readme/README.txt

 				tar.jar
 				xercesImpl.jar
 				xml-apis.jar
-                                FEServer.jar (jar that has been compiled from the source code)
+                                GeneConnectServer.jar (jar that has been compiled from the source code)

 Config                          ApplicationConfig.properties